microsoft/xaml-designer-extensibility/documents/toolbox-population.md

 ### Limitations of the fallback folder approach

 * It currently only supports WPF .NET Core packages and projects.
-* It only supports one manifest per package, in the root of the tools directory.
+* It currently only supports one manifest per package, in the root of the tools directory.
 [Manifests for specific Target Framework Monikers](#target-framework-specific-manifests) are not supported.

 ### Known issues in 16.7 Preview 2